About Charts

 - Membership Support - Giles Perring, Jura

-- Culture & Heritage Planning - Eleanor McKinnon, Oban
+- Culture and Heritage Planning - Eleanor McKinnon, Oban (Steering Group Chair)

-Contact the Steering Group via the Steering Group contact form to discuss ideas.
-This form is designed to help support our members and provide information to the Steering Group, helping us better understand and respond to local area needs.
+CHARTS Members are encouraged to contact the Steering Group via the Steering Group contact form.
+This form is designed to help support our members and provide information to enable the Steering Group to discuss and help us better understand and respond to local area needs.

 CHARTS has a small staff team and commissions project staff.
 Please see our Showcase page for project staff details.